 14.1 TLS protocol profiles

 A MG may be requested to support more than one TLS domain.
 For each such TLS domain different “TLS services” may be required from the MG.
-For each TLS domain those required TLS behaviours are defined by a domain-sopecific TLS domain profile.
+For each TLS domain those required TLS behaviours are defined by a domain-specific TLS domain profile.

 Generally the TLS domain profile may be provisioned on the MG.
 E.g., when using the tlscn package, then property TLS Domain Profile Identifier (dpid) shall be used to refer to a TLS domain profile.
 This property shall be then aligned between the MG and the MGC, as the MGC may use it to indicate to the MG which TLS domain profile should be applicable for the creation of a TLS endpoint in the MG.